European hedgehog: Diet

 The European hedgehog is an insectivore.
-Its diet consists largely of earthworms, as well as snails and slugs, beetles, ants, bees, and wasps, earwigs, cockroaches, crickets and grasshoppers, butterflies and moths, and caterpillars and other insect larvae.
-Eggs of ground-nesting birds are also taken, and carcasses may be foraged on.
-Hedgehogs may also eat lizards, snakes, frogs, and small rodents.
+Its diet consists largely of earthworms, as well as snails and slugs, beetles, ants, bees and wasps, earwigs, cockroaches, crickets and grasshoppers, butterflies and moths, and caterpillars and other insect larvae.
+Eggs of ground-nesting birds are also taken and carcasses may be foraged on.
+Hedgehogs may also eat lizards, snakes, frogs and small rodents.
 Plant matter appears to make up only a negligible part of the hedgehog's diet.

 Breeding

 The breeding season commences after hibernation.
 Pregnancies peak between May and July, though they have been recorded as late as September.
 Gestation is 31 to 35 days.
-The female alone raises the litter which typically numbers between four and six, though can range from two to ten.
+The female alone raises the litter, which typically numbers between four and six, though the range is from two to ten.
 Studies have indicated that litter size may increase in more northern climes.
 The young are born blind with a covering of small spines.
-By the time they are 36 hours old, the second, outer coat of spines begins to sprout.
+By the time they are 36 hours old the second, outer coat of spines begins to sprout.
 By 11 days they can roll into a ball.
 Weaning occurs at around six weeks of age.

 Longevity and mortality

-European hedgehogs may live to ten years of age, although the average life expectancy is three years.
+European hedgehogs may live to more than ten years of age, although the average life expectancy is three years.
 Starvation is the most common cause of death, usually occurring during hibernation.
 If alarmed, the animal will roll into a ball to protect itself.
 Many potential predators are repelled by its spines, but predation does occur.
 Remains of hedgehogs have been found in the stomachs of red foxes (Vulpes vulpes), European badgers (Meles meles) and pine martens (Martes martes).
 A large portion of these may be from hedgehog carcasses, especially roadkill.
-However, hedgehogs tend to be absent from areas where badgers are numerous.
+However hedgehogs tend to be absent from areas where badgers are numerous.

 Eurasian eagle-owls (Bubo bubo) and golden eagles (Aquila chrysaetos) are the only regular avian predators of this species and may even prefer them as prey.
 The owl, after grabbing the hedgehog by its face, tends to skin the mammal's prickly back with its talons before consumption, resulting in several hedgehog backs being found around eagle-owl roosts and nests.
 In Spain, reduction of European rabbit (Oryctolagus cuniculus) numbers due to rabbit haemorrhagic disease has made the European hedgehog one of the top preferred prey species for eagle-owls.
 Elsewhere, eagle-owls often prefer these hedgehogs to any other prey species, as the hedgehog can comprise up to 23% by number and 30.7% by biomass of eagle-owl prey remains.
-On the Swedish island of Gotland the golden eagle may take larger numbers of hedgehogs than any other prey due to an otherwise low diversity of native land mammals, although the introduction of European rabbits has shifted the eagle's prey preferences there.
+On the Swedish island of Gotland the golden eagle may take larger numbers of hedgehogs than any other prey owing to an otherwise low diversity of native land mammals, although the introduction of European rabbits has shifted the eagle's prey preferences there.